osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 ~~~

 Then we use the model function to get the information.
 The model function takes a model uri (ex: 'model://bowl') and a callback function.
 The callback has 2 parameters, error and data.
-If error is null, then the call ws successful and data contains a string with the SDF infromation.
+If error is null, then the call was successful and data contains a string with the SDF infromation.

 In this case, we simply print the SDF to the console: